Torben2907/qml-supervised/README.md

 The traditional support vector machine algorithm can only classify data that is linearly separable.
 It becomes way more powerful when we introduce a class of positive semi-definite functions called **kernels**.
 Kernels allow us to map our data in a higher, perhaps infinite dimensional space where it is linearly separable.
-Therefore we are able to classify non-linearly separable data with a linear model.
+Therefore, we are able to classify non-linearly separable data with a linear model.

 A **quantum kernel** is a bivariate, positive semi-definite function that takes on the form